 Grand Massif Resort Guide

-Le Grand Massif ski area is the most accessible large ski area in the Alps from the UK.
+Le Grand Massif ski area is the most accessible large ski area in the Alps from the UK allowing our guests to arrive at their catered ski chalet in super quick time.
 By plane, it is a 70 minute flight from a southern UK airport to Geneva then just a 50 minute drive from the airport.
 It is possible to hire a car at the airport however the most convenient and cost effect travel from Geneva is by airport minibus transfer.
 We can organise this for you.
 By car, Le Grand Massif ski area is a 9 hour drive from Calais.
 By train, Cluses station is 15km from Le Grand Massif.
 For more information please see our Travelling to Grand Massif section.

 Samoens and Morillon are situated in the middle of the Giffre valley.
 Both Samoens and Morillon have cable cars that directly access Le Grand Massif ski area.
 It is possible to ski down into Morillon Village on either a blue or red run.
 Samoens and Morillon are 3km apart and there is a free ski bus that connects the two towns.
 The buses stop in the early evening, and after that there are a number of Grand Massif taxi services that operate into the small hours.